vyca2017/content/content/tutorials/general/firebase-vs-graphql.md

 }
 ```

-In general, it's possible two specify rules for *reading *and *writing* data.
+In general, it's possible to specify rules for *reading *and *writing* data.
 However, it is not possible to distinguish out-of-the-box between different types of *writes*, such as *creating*, *updating* or *deleting* data.

 As an example, this restriction means that you can not express in a simple manner that only a specific audience should be able to create new tweets and a different audience should be able to create *and* delete tweets.
 It's generally still possible to write such permissions but they require getting into the weeds of the Firebase permission system and writing complex and long permission strings.